MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 :::image type="content" source="media/powerbi-adoption-roadmap-mentoring-and-user-enablement/powerbi-adoption-roadmap-center-of-excellence-mentoring.png" alt-text="Image shows expertise growing in the business unit as C O E involvement decreases over time, and is further described next.":::

-The active involvement shown in the above image changes over time, as follows:
+The active involvement shown in the above diagram changes over time, as follows:

 - **Business unit:** 50% initially, up to 75%, finally at 98%-100%.
 - **COE:** 50% initially, down to 25%, finally at 0%-2%.